What N.A. M. is not meant to be

 Adoption’s worst practices

-And now it’s over.
-Of course as the media spotlight dims, all of adoption’s worst practices will carry on behind the curtain and the fight against them must continue.
+And now it’s almost over.
+Of course as the media spotlight dims, all of adoption’s worst practices will carry on behind the curtain.
+But the fight against them must continue.
 Education is key.
 I’ve only recently found my voice as a birthmother, and in the coming year, I hope for the courage to speak out when the opportunity arises.
-I’m most grateful to Carrie Goldman and her series 30 Adoption Portraits in 30 Days as a venue to tell my personal story.
+I’m grateful to Carrie Goldman and her National Adoption Month series, 30 Adoption Portraits in 30 Days.
 “Designed to give a voice to the many different perspectives of adoption, this series featured guest posts by people with widely varying experiences,” and there’s an awful lot of good reading to be found.
-My essay, in case you missed it, can be found here.
+I have an essay in the series.
+It can be found here.